BarisAlbayrakIEEE/lock_free/README.md

 In this repository, I will cover simple designs for the following configurations:
 - A very simple link-based lock-based blocking queue,
-- A ring buffer MPMC lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**,
+- A ring buffer MPMC lock-free queue with ticket-based synchronization satisfying the **logical FIFO**,
-- A ring buffer MPSC lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**,
+- A ring buffer MPSC lock-free queue with ticket-based synchronization satisfying the **logical FIFO**,
 - A link-based MPSC lock-free stack with a user defined allocator,
 - A link-based MPMC lock-free stack with a user defined allocator and hazard pointers for the memory reclamation,
 - A link-based MPMC lock-free stack with a user defined allocator and read-copy-update (RCU) reclamation for the memory,